Written byAnna Yuan

 Managing the Mac storage is still a great concern for users even in 2022 because it's filled up with various files so quickly.
-Especially for MacBook Pro and MacBook Air that you can't upgrade the storage capacity, taking advantage of the "Other" storage on Mac becomes necessary.
+Especially for MacBook Pro and MacBook Air where you can't upgrade the storage capacity, taking advantage of the "Other" and purgeable space on Mac becomes necessary.

 No more worries now!
-This post explains what the "Other" storage is on Mac in detail, so that you can know what large files on Mac are taking up those space, where you can find and delete those unnecessary files to speed up your Mac.
+This post explains what the "Other" storage is on Mac in detail so that you can know what large files on Mac are taking up space, and where you can find and delete those unnecessary files to speed up your Mac.

-- 2. Check the storage space on your Mac
+- 2. How to Check disk space on your Mac?

-- 4. Guide to delete Other files from Mac storage
+- 4. How to delete Other storage on Mac?

-- 6. Third-party software to clean and speed up Mac
+- 6. Clean and Speed up Mac with Third-party Software

 "Other" storage on Mac contains files that macOS can't categorize into any known forms, such as Documents, Photos, Apps, Movies, Audio, etc. The Other folder on Mac can fill up fast with cached and temporary files and other file types.